Cold Weather Concreting

 According to the American Concrete Institute (ACI 306R-16):

-“The conditions of cold weather concreting exist when the air temperature has fallen to, or is expected to fall below, 40°(4°C) during the protection period.
+“The conditions of cold weather concreting exist when the air temperature has fallen to, or is expected to fall below, 40°F (4°C) during the protection period.
 The protection period is defined as the amount of time recommended to prevent concrete from being adversely affected by exposure to cold weather during construction.”

 In other words, concrete needs to be protected from the adverse effects of being exposed to cold temperatures for it to cure properly.
 When placing concrete in the cold, special precautions may need to be taken.
 Insulating blankets, heating mats and heated enclosures are typically used to protect concrete from damage due to low temperatures.
 Without these protection measures, cement hydration can be slowed, or even stopped, and drastic fluctuations in finishing and curing times may occur.
 If concrete freezes at an early age, it may experience permanent damage.